Novgorod Republic: Architecture and city layout

-The Volkhov River divided the Republic of Novgorod into two-halves.
+The Volkhov River divided the Novgorod Republic into two-halves.
 The commercial side of the city, which contained the main market, rested on one side of the Volkhov.
-The St. Sophia Cathedral and an ancient kremlin rested on the other side of the river.
-The cathedral and kremlin were surrounded by a solid ring of city walls, which included a bell tower.
+The Cathedral of St. Sophia and the ancient Kremlin rested on the other side of the river.
+The cathedral and Kremlin were surrounded by a solid ring of city walls, which included a bell tower.
 Novgorod was filled with and surrounded by churches and monasteries.
 The city was overcrowded because of its large population of 30,000 people.
 The wealthy (boyar families, artisans, and merchants) lived in large houses inside the city walls, and the poor used whatever space they could find.
 The streets were paved with wood and were accompanied by a wooden water-pipe system, a Byzantine invention to protect against fire.

 The Byzantine style (famous for large domes) and the European Romanesque style influenced the architecture of Novgorod.
 A number of rich families commissioned churches and monasteries in the city.
 About 83 churches, almost all of which were built in stone, operated during this period.
 Two prominent styles of churches existed in the Republic of Novgorod.
 The first style consisted of a single apse with a slanted (lopastnyi) roof.
 This style was standard throughout Russia during this period.
 The second style, the Novgorodian style, consisted of three apses and had roofs with arched gables.
 This second style was prominent in the early years of the Republic of Novgorod and also in the last years of the Republic, when this style was revitalized to make a statement against the rising power of Moscow.
 The inside of the churches contained icons, woodcarvings, and church plates.
-The first known one-day votive church was built in Novgorod in 1390 to ward off a pandemic, several others were built in the city until mid-16th century.
+The first known one-day votive church was built in Novgorod in 1390 to ward off a pandemic, several others were built in the city until the mid-16th century.
 As they were built in one day, they were made of wood, small in size and simple in design.